cjhillbrand/websocket-sandbox/README.md

     1. Enter **"client-records"** for table name.
     2. Enter **"ID"** for the primary key.
     3. Press **create**
-4. This is going to start spinning up our first table.
+4. This is going to start spinning up our table.

-Wait until the table is created and that the table name and primary keys are correct. *Make sure to note casing for primary key*
+Wait until the table is created and that the table name and primary keys are correct. *Make sure to note **casing** for primary key*

 ## Task 2: Creating the Lambda functions
 Each Lambda function has it's own source code, and needs its own permissions assigned to its role.
 Refer to the table below for configurations.